mikezano/vocab/README.md

 # Vocab

-A .NET Blazor WebAssembly project that allows you to create a set of multiple choice flashcards based off of a configured google sheet.
+A .NET 5 Blazor WebAssembly project that allows you to create a set of multiple choice flashcards based off of a configured google sheet.

 ## Instructions

-To create your own deck of cards make sure you publish to the web a google sheet.
-Instruction on publishing can be found here

-Once published take note of the highlighted portion of the image below.
-This is the **google sheet id**

-Refer to the image below on how to structure your google sheet.
-Notice the highlighted region indicating the **google sheet id** This will be used in the initial form to indicate where your
+Highlighted portion of the url in the image below represents the **google sheet id**.
+Publish your sheet (File -> Publish to Web) and use the first two columns to build a mapping for your card deck. 🤓

 ![](Web/wwwroot/images/sheet-id.png)

+## Thanks!